trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

     Both a start and end position must be defined for ``VARCHAR`` types.
     Otherwise, there is no way to know how many bytes the message contains.
-The raw format mapping information is static and cannot be dynamically changed to fit the variable width of some Presto data types.
+The raw format mapping information is static and cannot be dynamically changed to fit the variable width of some Trino data types.

 If only a start position is given: